jhliu17/nntool/docs/index.rst

 NNTool is tested and supported on the following systems:

 * Python 3.9–3.12
-* Linux systems
+* Linux systems with Slurm installed

 .. code-block:: sh

-   pip install nntool-1.2.2-cp3xx.whl
+   pip install nntool

-Please contact the developer at `junhaoliu17@gmail.com <junhaoliu17@gmail.com>`_ to request pre-built wheels.

 .. toctree::